 Insurance Agent Vs. Big Online Insurance

-So, the real question is what has more value: 10% going to an insurance agent that can customize a plan for you and your family, or a standard application on an insurance company’s website you saw an ad on TV for?
-The big companies focus their money on advertising, whereas the independent insurance agencies focus their money on agents that can help you understand insurance better.
-Ultimately, an experienced, caring insurance agent is likely to save you more money in the long run than the few dollars an online insurance company saves you.
+So, the real question is what has more value: 10% going to an insurance agent that can customize a plan for you and your family or a standard application on an insurance company’s website you saw an ad on TV for?
+The big companies, like State Farm And Geico Insurance, focus their money on advertising, whereas the independent insurance agencies focus their money on agents that can help you understand insurance better.
+Ultimately, an experienced, caring insurance agent will save you more money in the long run than the few dollars an online insurance company saves you.

 Does Your Agent Have A Vested Interest In You Filing A Claim?